Breathing Problems Solved

 Q: Do I need this module?

-When your morning CP is 25 s or more, you do not need any steps in this direction since this problem will disappear naturally.
+A: If you find yourself sleeping on your back two nights a week or more, yes, you should study this module.
+When your morning CP is 25 seconds or more, you do not need any steps in this direction, since this problem will disappear naturally.

 Module 7.
 Maintain nasal breathing 24/7